bryantaibei/bryantaibei.github.io/_pages/about.md

 I'm more than a fan of music.
 It's part of my life.
 Guitar and Piano are my best friends.
 Even though I'm not a pro，creating and listening to music is still one of my favourite things to relax.
+Gun's N Roses and Green Day are my

+#### Sometimes I love to record the moments:

 <iframe src="//player.bilibili.com/player.html?aid=43040643&cid=75468572&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>